zmasek/shamrock/CONTRIBUTING.rst

     #.
 What were you trying to do
     #.
 What did you expect to happen
     #.
 Include screenshots if necessary
     #.
-Help us help you.
+Help us help you
 #.
 Fix existing bugs and implement new features
     #.
 Fork the repository
     #.
 Clone it locally
     #. cd into the repository
     #. pipenv install --dev (make sure that pipenv is installed on your system first)
     #. pipenv run pre-commit install
-    #. if you want to test it from the environment: pipenv run python setup.py develop
+    #.
+If you want to test it from the environment: pipenv run python setup.py develop
-    #. make modifications
+    #.
+Make modifications
     #. pipenv run coverage run --source . tests && pipenv run coverage report -m
     #.
 It is easier if you keep commits isolated properly.
-It helps you get your PR merged.
+It helps you get your PR merged
     #.
 Before making a pull request make sure:
         #.
 You have the docs updated
         #.
-The tests added/changed if necessary
+The tests are added/changed if necessary
         #.
 The test pass successfuly
         #.
-Add yourself in the AUTHORS.rst as a contributor
+You add yourself in the AUTHORS.rst as a contributor
     #.
 Push back and submit a pull request
 #.
 Do the same for expanding the documentation.
 A project is only as good as its documentation